ElektraInitiative/libelektra/doc/api_review/README.md

 # Elektra API Review

-This folder contains all API design reviews conducted on the Elektra library.
+This folder contains all API design reviews conducted on LibElektra.
 Below you can find a short description of the review process.

 ## Review Process